 I wrote my first blog "My Year of Reading 'Year of' Books" ten years ago.
 During that year I read, and wrote about, 33 books that documented some stunt that the author had undertaken for a period of twelve months.
 Some were about diet choices, others about not spending, travel, religion, and indeed, reading.
 I still like to pick up "year of " books.
 It is even one of the labels I still use for this blog.
 I can't remember where I found out about this book, but it seemed like a good choice for my geographer husband and I to enjoy together as an audiobook.
 We listened to much of it during the long drive between Maryland and Massachusetts while coming back from a visit with our families, and we finished it while we were vacationing in South America to see a total eclipse of the sun (and drink wine).
 It was fitting that we were traveling as we listened to this book.

 This was unlike the other "year of" books I read in that it did not follow a chronology.
 Instead Morgan divided her work into themes based on what she learned from doing her rather ambitious project of reading a work in English translation from every country in the world during the course of one year.
 Her first challenge was to determine how to define a country, which isn't as easy as it might seem.
-She also explored questions of what and whom to read, and how to get English translations in languages that hadn't been translated before, and how she would get books at all from countries without publishing industries at all.
+She also explored questions of what and whom to read, and how to get English translations in languages that hadn't been translated before, and how she would get books from countries without publishing industries at all.
 Also, exactly, how was she going to find the time to read almost 200 books, and blog about them, and do her "day job" in the course of one year.
 One very important lesson she learns is that just because she wishes something to exist, doesn't mean that it does.
 She realizes early on that she has to break a lot of the rules she set out for herself, and determines that "instead of me reading the world, it seemed the world was reading me - and forcing me to rewrite the bits with which it didn't agree."